Rotation-invariant web bases from hourglass plabic graphs: Growth rules from crystals

 \begin{theorem} Applying the growth algorithm (\Cref{alg:growth}) to $T \in \rft(\underline{c})$ always terminates in finitely many steps at an hourglass plabic graph $G = \mathcal{G}(T) \in \crg(\underline{c})$.
 Moreover, \begin{enumerate}[(i)] \item $G$ is fully reduced, \item $\trip_{\bullet}(G) = \prom_{\bullet}(T)$, \item $\Gamma(G)$ is the unique proper labeling of $G$ with boundary $w=L(T)$, \item all other proper labelings $\phi$ of $G$ have $\partial(\phi) >_{\tlex} w$, and \item $i \in \Des(\osc(w))$ (see \Cref{def:Des}) if and only if boundary vertices $b_i$ and $b_{i+1}$ of $\osc(G)$ are connected to the same vertex. \end{enumerate} \end{theorem}

 The proof of \Cref{thm:growth_algorithm} occupies the remainder of \Cref{sec:forwards-map}.
-We next give a high-level summary of the argument.
 The proof may be skipped by a reader willing to accept \Cref{thm:growth_algorithm} as a black box; however, we believe the crystal-theoretic techniques developed here may be of independent interest.
+We next give a high-level summary of the argument, to help motivate the constructions and elucidate the main ideas.
+The reader may find it useful to return to this discussion after reading the later subsections.

 The growth rules are related to a modification of Knuth equivalence that we call \emph{$\SL_r$-Knuth equivalence}.
 Recall that the elementary Knuth equivalences are

 e.g.,~$334 \sim_K 343$ and $122 \sim_K 212$.
 We call such $t$ a \textit{witness}.
 Observe that every balanced lattice word coming from an $r \times c$ rectangular standard tableau is Knuth equivalent to $(123\ldots r)^c$.